arunwagle/DemoRepo/clients/Mizuho/Reporting/src/main/bin/scripts/moveToCloud/README.md

-# moveToCloud script
+# moveToCloud module
 The purpose of this module is to upload the file to the IBM Bluemix Object Storage.
 This script is modified from its original download for the purpose of this use case.

 You can refer to [moveToCloud readme](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.doc/learn_how/moveToCloud_readme.html) for details on the script.

-# Run the script to upload
+# Run
-All data needed to run are generated under the target folder.
+All data needed to run are generated under the target folder. **Please refer to setup section before running the script.**

 * Run ./prepare.sh.
 This prepares the environmen
 * Run ./run.sh.
 The script does the following